 Area 51 is really a lot of things: a secret base, sure, but also a legendary road trip in the desert southwest of the US, a magnet for paranormal claims, a UFO hotspot, and let’s not forget the rumors about alien technology.
 Most of all, Area 51 is a story: how it came to be, how it got to be famous, and of all the fun things that cropped up around it.
 Reading about it is awesome, but nothing can replace seeing it for yourself—say, in an Area 51 documentary.

-Here are five movies that tell that story, revealing mysteries and unearthing even more strange questions.
+Here are the YouTube documentaries that tell the story of Area 51, revealing mysteries and unearthing even more strange questions.

 The Alien Highway

 Alien Highway is not at all a typical Area 51 documentary.
 A fun romp through the heyday of Area 51 in the 1990s, this indie film features interviews with the late Ambassador Merlyn Merlin II (from the planet Draconis), Pat Travis of the Little A’le’inn, Glenn Campbell (of the fabled Area 51 Research Center) and a host of UFO and Area 51 enthusiasts.
 The film includes a drive to the border of Area 51, and a visit to the Little A’le’inn.
 Glenn Campbell takes us on a trip to the Area 51 vantage point known as Freedom Ridge (later made off-limits by the US government), and reporter George Knapp (who first broke the Bob Lazar story) weighs in as well.
 Pat Travis tells us about how they turned the little dive that was the Rachel Bar and Grill into the UFO-hunting landmark that is the Little A’le’inn.